alterNERDtive/VoiceAttack-profiles/docs/SpanshAttack.md

 Generally you should almost never be asked to input coordinates manually.
-If EDTS provides coordinates with an accuracy that is worse than ±100 ly per axis, you will be prompetd to make sure you are going roughly to the right coordinates.
+If EDTS provides coordinates with an accuracy that is worse than ±100 ly per axis, you will be prompted to make sure you are going roughly to the right coordinates.
 You will find the system that is used for plotting, its coordinates and the accuracy in VoiceAttack’s log window.

 ### Neutron Jumping ###